BernardoCGdaSilva/engate/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-Engate is a package which aims to help data manipulation of brazilian public data.
-It consists of two sets of functions - nomes and codigos - that match a code column with its description (in the first case) or a related code (in the second).
+engate is a package which aims to help data manipulation of brazilian public data.
+It consists of two sets of functions - nomes and codigos - that match a index column with its description (in the first case) or a related index (in the second).

 ## Installation